kang-cao-corgi/coj/notes.md

 "hitchhiking" with Yeshua

 #### 4.4 Baptism with the Holy Spirit
+staying in the wholeness of HS, testify the righteousness
 - [Ac1:5](https://www.blueletterbible.org/niv/act/1/5/s_1019005)

 ***John*** testified the righteousness of JX with ***water*** <br>